aamc.org does not support this web browser.

 As of May, only 22.5% of adults in the United States reported having received the updated 2023-2024 vaccine that was released last fall and tailored to the XBB variant dominant at that time, meaning many of those being infected now have significantly reduced immunity to the current mutated virus, Montefiori says.

-This may be why hospitalizations and deaths have risen only slightly this summer, since most people have had some previous exposure to the virus, a vaccine, or both.
+This may be why hospitalizations and deaths rose only slightly this summer, since most people had some previous exposure to the virus, a vaccine, or both.

 Will the new vaccines target the latest variant?

-Decision-makers at the FDA face a dilemma when it comes to guidance for producing updated COVID-19 vaccines: Create vaccines tailored to the strain circulating in the spring, or wait to adapt the vaccine to a variant that is more likely to be dominant in the fall and risk delaying the production and rollout.
+Decision-makers at the FDA faced a dilemma when it came to guidance for producing updated COVID-19 vaccines: Create vaccines tailored to the strain circulating in the spring, or wait to adapt the vaccine to a variant that was more likely to be dominant in the fall and risk delaying the production and rollout.

 At its June meeting, members of the FDA’s vaccine advisory committee debated the options: whether to recommend that manufacturers develop vaccines targeted toward JN.1, which was dominant until May, or targeted toward one of the FLiRT variants.
 Complicating the decision was the fact that Novavax, an American biotechnology company, had already developed a JN.1-targeted vaccine and the company said it wouldn’t have time to change the formulation before the fall.
 Novavax’s vaccine is the only protein-based COVID-19 vaccine that doesn’t use the newer mRNA technology that the other manufacturers, Moderna and Pfizer-BioNTech, use in their vaccines.